arcalot/arcalot.github.io/docs/arcaflow/workflows/schemas.md

 The name of a `ListSchema` is the name of the schema of its element type prefixed with `list_`.
 For lists of lists, the schema name is the name of the inner list schema prefixed with an additional `list_`.
-These names are joined with a single underscore, `_`.

 ### List Names